Locking variants

 Locksmith’s variant locks match variant option values exactly.
 This means the lock checks the underlying option value string (for example, “480 packs” or “Large”), not just the variant’s position or how it appears visually on the page.

-In multi-language stores, Shopify often translates variant option values per language.
-For example, a variant option value like:
+In multi-language stores, Shopify allows you to translate variant option values per language.
+For exmaple, you'll get something like this:\

 There are a couple supported ways to handle variant locking in multi-language stores, depending on how your translations are managed.